7 Best Substitutes for Dried Basil

 The herb can be consumed fresh, dried, or in capsules or tinctures.

-When using fresh basil, it is important to remember that the leaves are delicate and should be used soon after they are picked.
+When using fresh basil or any fresh herbs, it is important to remember that the leaves are delicate and should be used soon after they are picked.

 7 Best Substitutes for Dried Basil